highchair/artinruins-com/property-img/_To-DO.md

 + Listed as "Joseph I. H. Banigan" in GM Hopkins map, 1937
 + Banigan: [http://www.riheritagehalloffame.org/inductees_detail.cfm?iid=517]

+# American Woolen / Riverside Mills, Olneyville
++ Go take a new picture of the remains and the cannonball safe

 # Cranston Open-Air Cycledrome
 + Providence dome uses a photo that is actually a Cranston track.
 Research and add a page for it.